 Adults dogs can suffer loose teeth as well.
 A loose tooth in an adult dog normally means periodontal disease, or your dog could have damaged the tooth in some way.

-This is more common than we think in dogs, and as owners we should look out for this problem.
+This is more common than we think in dogs, and as owners, we should look out for the problem.

-Dogs use their months for so much, and the best advice is always to keep an eye on what your dog has in his mouth.
+Dogs use their mouths for so much, and the best advice is always to keep an eye on what your dog has in his mouth.
 Picking up the wrong object can cause real problems.
 Lots of dogs love picking up rocks, or hard sticks.
-It might be a fun game for you and your dogs, but rocks can break a tooth, and a stick can lead to splinters being retained in your dog's moth.
+It might be a fun game for you and your dog, but rocks can break a tooth, and a stick can lead to splinters being retained in your dog's mouth.

 Vets even see dogs with misaligned teeth.
-This is often a result of a jaw problem, and may need surgery, as misaligned teeth can cause a painful mouth and jaw.
-We all no dogs can't wear braces but sometimes vets need to take action.
+This is often a result of a jaw problem and may need surgery, as misaligned teeth can cause pain in both the mouth and jaw.
+We all know dogs can't wear braces but sometimes vets need to take action.
 Misaligned teeth are often removed, or they can also be capped.
-It is really very important to deal with this problem as early as possible, as dogs with severely misaligned teeth cannot eat properly.
+It is very important to deal with this problem as early as possible, as dogs with severely misaligned teeth cannot eat properly.
 They may even suffer from digestive problems.

 If you notice blood on your dog's toys, you should check their moth.
-Swollen and bleeding gums is most commonly a sign of periodontal disease.
-This is one of the most common health problems in dogs.
+Swollen and bleeding gums are the most common signs of periodontal disease.
+This is one of the most frequently encountered health problems in dogs.

 It all starts when plaque starts to build up on your dog's teeth.
-Plaque will lead to tartar which is a hard, almost brown, substance.
+The plaque will lead to tartar which is a hard, almost brown, substance.
 When the problem moves to the gum line, your dog can develop gingivitis.
 Signs of gingivitis are red and puffy gums.
-This can in turn lead to tooth loss, but also introduce infection which travel via the bloodstream to other organs.
+This can, in turn, lead to tooth loss, but also introduce infections which travel via the bloodstream to other organs.

 If you notice this problem visit your dog's vet as soon as possible.
 Periodontal disease can be avoided by regular cleaning of your dog's teeth.
-Chewing is also good for your dog's teeth, so it is important for your dog to have toys for chewing and healthy snacks such as Greenies to chew on.
+Chewing is also good for your dog's teeth.
+It is important for your dog to have toys for chewing and healthy snacks to chew on.